This area is for MSP Coaches and Assistant Coaches.

 appointment if needed.
 Pictures will be sent to directly to Coaches to be distributed to the team.

-Please contact Olson Photography if you have any concerns or problems with your
+Please contact Olson Photography directly if you have any concerns or problems with your

 pictures - email@example.com.

-Coaches - We switch fields each week so we can play a different team
+Coaches - Teams may scheduled on different fields each week in order to play a different team

 each week.
 Please make sure you look at the schedule before